thiswillbeyourgithub/pdf2anki/README.md

 * write a better howto
 * add a demo picture
 * check if a card has already been imported earlier in the loop
-* make it optionnal to store the picture
+* make it optionnal to store the picture, the text could be enough and faster
 * allow to specify picture quality
     * and grayscale or not, this could really make filesize go down
-* shell script that automate the pdftk + rename part
-    * make it so that it uses only one folder for the whole thing
-    * make it take the pdf as an argument
-* **add OCR functionnality using PyTesseract or something like that**
 * clean up the code, inspired by  by https://github.com/kryzar/Stupid-Serguei-Scripts/blob/master/Angif.sh
     * also : use enumerate unstead of a stupid if
-* solve the css formating template (in the template window in anki, the css is not parsed correctly)
-* add time to complete estimation
 * parallelize the whole thing : it should be much much faster : https://pymotw.com/2/multiprocessing/basics.html
     * maybe thanks to the map function : https://stackoverflow.com/questions/1704401/is-there-a-simple-process-based-parallel-map-for-python
 * when the machine learning technology is there : add OCR from written notes.
+* solve the css formating template (in the template window in anki, the css is not parsed correctly)